Sardon Jubir: Early life and education

 Sardon was born in Rengit, Batu Pahat, Johor on 19 March 1917.
 His father, Haji Jubir bin Haji Mohd Amin was a plantation owner and a kathi in Singapore.

 Sardon was educated at Victoria Bridge School and Raffles Institution in Singapore.
 At Raffles, he formed a Malay literary association with friends including Aziz Ishak, Abdul Hamid Jumat, and Ahmad Ibrahim and contributed articles on the Malays and their plight to Warta Malaya, a leading Malay newspaper in Singapore.
 This was done through Aziz's brother, Yusof Ishak who was already working as a journalist.
 Yusof later became the first President of Singapore.

 After passing his Senior Cambridge examination, Tun Sardon pursued a career in law in London and qualified as a barrister from Lincoln's Inner Temple.
 He returned to Singapore in 1941 and had his practice in Singapore and later in Johor Bahru.
 He was called to the English Bar in 1938 at the same time as Tun Suffian Hashim who later retired as the Lord President of the Supreme Court.

 Political career

 Tun Sardon held the post of Minister of Health until 1972.
 He retired from politics in 1974 and was made Ambassador to the United Nations–a post then normally associated with retired politicians.
-In 1975, he was appointed as Yang di-Pertua Negeri of Penang.
+In 1975, he was appointed Yang di-Pertua Negeri of Penang.